Agile Methodology Basics

 - Key stakeholders are resistant.
 Whether it’s your project sponsor or a key team member, if someone is resisting adopting Agile, then you’ll need to resolve the issue before you can successfully adopt the methodology.

 - Your organization cannot support daily collaboration.
-If there are significant barriers to daily communication and open collaboration between team members, Agile may not be the best approach.
+If there are significant barriers to communication and open collaboration between team members, Agile may not be the best approach.

 Agile vs. Scrum

-Agile vs. Waterfall Project Management
+Agile vs. Waterfall project management

 - Gathering all requirements upfront